dtkaplan/DataAndComputingFundamentals/Outline.md

 ## Possible Examples
 * Raindrop timing and weather forecasts.
 If the forecast probability of rain was 30%, what is the probability (across times) of drops having falling in the last 30 minutes (or over 20 of the last 30 minutes, etc.)
+    * One instrument is called a "disdrometer".
+    * Online data from [Oklahoma](http://weather.ou.edu/~guzhang/page/Disdrometer_data.html) which says that the raw form can be provided.
+    * More online data from [NCAR](http://data.eol.ucar.edu/codiac/dss/id=113.073)
 * Zillow versus political donations
 * from Nolan/Lang summer Berkeley course
 * Verizon text telephone data (see Dick De Veaux example from JSM)